pawellinkshell/Supermarket/README.md

 ###### Writing tests for application

 # Supermarket
-Demo of Supermarket with simple checkout mechanism created and designed by Jan Koszela.
+Demo of Supermarket with simple checkout mechanism created and designed by Pawel Linkshell.

 ### Business requirements:
 1. Design and implement supermarket checkout component with readable API that calculates the total unit of a number of items.